Skip to Content

 Dirt bike oil level

 What causes a seized engine?
 Usually caused by inadequate oil quantity or quality.
-Higher revving two-stroke engines are prone to overheating and seizing, as too are four strokes when they run low on coolant.
+Higher-revving two-stroke engines are prone to overheating and seizing, as too are four-strokes when they run low on coolant.

 A lean running engine (lacks sufficient gas) will rev harder and run hotter than a well-tuned carburetor.
 Your carburetor may be out of tune or incorrectly jetted.
 Wrong gas, blended gas can cause engines to run leaner and hotter too.
-Mods like fast flow exhausts, bigger air filters, re-bores without adjusting the AFR will cause a lean condition and risk seizure.
+Mods like fast flow exhausts, bigger air filters, and re-bores without adjusting the AFR will cause a lean condition and risk seizure.

-How to diagnose a seized engine?
-Check the oil level, remove the spark plug and try to kick start or crank over the engine.
-If the kick start doesn’t move, not even a half-inch, you can bet it’s seized.
-The usual failure – piston and rings fuse with the cylinder wall.
+To help diagnose quickly, go ahead and remove the spark plug and try to kickstart or crank over the engine.
+If the kickstart doesn’t move, not even a half-inch, you can bet it’s seized.
+The usual failure – pistons and rings fuse with the cylinder wall.

-Replacing the top end is doable, but you’ll need to check the lower end bearings.
+Replacing the top end is doable, but you’ll need to check the lower-end bearings.
 If a lack of oil caused the seizure, then the bottom end is toast too.
 There is no quick fix for this, and it’s sickening.
 I’ve been there, and I know the feeling.

 2 Hydro-locking